Nexis-Network/homepage/content/docs/reference/neon-cli.md

 ## GitHub

-The GitHub repository for the Exzo Network CLI is found [here](https://github.com/neondatabase/neonctl).
+The GitHub repository for the Nexis Network CLI is found [here](https://github.com/neondatabase/neonctl).